jweinstein92/Predictive_Beer_Analytics/docs/mainscript.rst

     $ predictiveBeerAnalytics.py [--users | --reviews | --normalizeData | --keywords |
 	--dataPoints | --styles | --abvMap | --styleMap | --colorPalette]

 Each step adds more to already stored data.
-It can take hours to collect and analyze the data, so we invoke each task separately by choosing one of the arguments.
+It can take hours to collect and analyse the data, so we invoke each task separately by choosing one of the arguments.

 It is recommended to run the scripts in the following order::